grjd/causalityagingbrain/README.md

-# Code and Dataset supplement "The aging human brain: A causal analysis of the effect of sex and age on brain volume"
+# Code and Dataset supplement

 This repository contains code and data used in the following publication:

+**Citation**
-J. Gomez-Ramirez et al, "The aging human brain: A causal analysis of the effect of sex and age on brain volume" (pre-print on BioRxiv: https://doi.org/10.1101/2020.11.20.391623)
+Jaime Gómez-Ramírez, Miguel A. Fernández-Blázquez, Javier González-Rosa, "The aging human brain: A causal analysis of the effect of sex and age on brain volume" (pre-print on BioRxiv: https://doi.org/10.1101/2020.11.20.391623)

 **Abstract**
 The goal of this work is to study how brain volume loss at old age is affected by factors such as age, APOE gene, sex, and school level.
 The study of brain volume loss at old age relative to young age requires at least in principle two MRI scans performed at both young and old age.
 There is, however, a way to address the problem by having only one MRI scan at old age.
 We compute the total brain loss of elderly subjects as the ratio between the estimated brain volume and the estimated total intracranial volume.
 Magnetic resonance imaging (MRI) scans of 890 healthy subjects aged 70 to 85 were assessed.
 The causal analysis of factors affecting brain atrophy was performed using Probabilistic Bayesian Modeling and the Mathematics of Causal Inference.